CROATIA & VENICE • 2027

 It's genuinely irreplaceable — Venice looks like nowhere else on Earth.
 Every canal, every crumbling palazzo, every reflection in the water is unique.
 There's a reason painters, poets, and photographers have been obsessed with it for centuries.I am not sure if there is anywhere more beautiful on earth than the exquisite beauty of Venice, Italy.

-From the photogenic canals that are intertwined throughout this floating city to alleyways where you are guaranteed to get lost to the best food on earth.
+From the photogenic canals that are intertwined throughout this floating city to alleyways where you are guaranteed to get lost each day and then, what about the best food on earth?
+Italian pasta and pizza, the yummiest gelato ...
+OMG!

 Two Special Countries